edw/pomjars/README.md

      (spit ".lein/profiles.clj.new"))
 ```

 Review the generated file `profiles.clj.new` and replace the original `profiles.clj` when you're happy.
-Now, whenever you're running a REPL and realize you forget to add a bunch of stuff to your `project.clj`, you can simply do this:
+Now, whenever you're running a REPL and realize you forgot to add a bunch of stuff to your `project.clj`, you can simply do this:

 ```clojure
 (require '[pomjars.core :as pj])